jkpdino/kestrel/docs/semantics/functions.md

 ### Rule 1: Functions Outside Protocols Must Have Bodies

-Functions declared at module level, in classes, or in structs must include a body.
+Functions declared at module level, in structs, or in structs must include a body.

 ```
 ERROR: FunctionBodyPass error